babadanial/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife

 Welcome!
 This repository contains the contents of the Conway's Game of Life automaton project written by Daniel Akbarzadeh.
-It was created in response to an assignment for CS246 at the University of Waterloo; however, all code contained within is written by me and me only.

 This project was written in ___C++___ using the ___Decorator design pattern___.